d3kad3nt/rsnapshot-docker-compose-backup/README.md

 # rsnapshot-docker-compose-backup

-This program can be used to back up docker-compose container with rsnapshot.
+This program can be used to create config to back up docker compose container with rsnapshot.

 ## Get Started